sonrabakarim/barlkk/_posts/2015-05-03-simple-websites-with-jekyll-and-docker.md

 Alright, now onto the fun stuff!
 In this section we’re going to clone a seed for our Jekyll site and use it to create a Docker image we can run on our Droplet.

 **Tip:** Never used Docker before?
 No worries!
-Just head over to the [Docker Jumpstart](http://odewahn.github.io/docker-jumpstart/) by Andrew Odewahn.
-SSH into the Droplet under the new user account to follow along with the examples therein.
+Just head over to the [Docker Jumpstart](http://odewahn.github.io/docker-jumpstart/) by Andrew Odewahn to start learning.

 ## Install Docker